 Cyclic innovation is something we know from software development, with methods such as Agile and Scrum.
 The lines of communication are short when co-creating with the community.
 This close collaboration means that we can develop quickly and iteratively, starting with a provisional version and continuously improving it.
 During the process requirements are formulated, architecture is designed and proofs of concept are tested functionally and technically.
 We then move on to product development.
 We define the solution architecture to be generic, so that other institutions can also benefit from the solutions developed.

-SURFsara's role is to guide the process, provide knowledge about systems for data and data analysis, and to bring together the demand and the solution.
-SURFsara employees are involved in this process who have themselves been research support staff and can well understand the needs.
+SURF's role is to guide the process, provide knowledge about systems for data and data analysis, and to bring together the demand and the solution.
+Involved in this process are SURF employees who have themselves been research (support) staff and can well understand your needs.
 Thanks to our knowledge of service development and business models, we are able to work towards a solution that supports research.
 We then determine the service delivery model jointly with the institutions: a federated service and/or a service managed by SURF.